A beginner's guide: Get started in sailing

 Get OnBoard!

-Run through RYA recognised training centres, the RYA’s OnBoard programme aims to provide safe, fun and equal access to sailing and windsurfing for anyone aged 8-18.
+The RYA’s OnBoard programme aims to provide safe, fun and equal access to sailing and windsurfing for anyone aged 8-18.

 No experience is required and the basics can be learnt easily in a couple of weeks or over a number of sessions (usually run between the spring and autumn).

 As well as making friends and having heaps of fun, children will learn to sail at affordable sessions with expert instructors and learn skills for life.
-Find out more about RYA OnBoard.

 After school activities and holiday clubs